Compare Uninsured/Underinsured Motorist (UM/UIM) Coverage: Rates, Discounts, & Requirements [2023]

 What’s the difference between uninsured and underinsured coverage?

 Uninsured motorist insurance will pay for accident bills if the driver who hit you doesn’t have insurance.
 Underinsured motorist insurance is for when the driver who hit you doesn’t have enough insurance to pay for your accident bills.
+Read more: What is included in a standard car insurance policy?

 What if you don’t have uninsured motorist coverage?